 Days to Maturity: 140

 Good production of volleyball-sized gourds on vigorous vines that are very resistant to Downy Mildew.
-Other gourds we grew in 2013 were completely killed by Downy Mildew but these were barely affected.
-It also grew and produced well in 2014.
-These are covered with warts like an Osage Orange fruit; when dried and washed they turn an attractive chestnut brown.
+Has stood out as the most DM resistant in several years of trials and growouts at Twin Oaks Seed Farm.
+Gourds are covered with warts like an Osage Orange fruit; when dried and washed they turn an attractive chestnut brown.
 The shell is generally thick, and notably stronger than most gourds.
 Our favorite use is to cut them in half to make sturdy wooden-like bowls.
-We used a band saw to cut them in half, but you can also use a hand saw.
 The contrast of the smooth inside and the warty outside is striking.
-They also make nice vases and containers.
 Takes a long time to cure – most aren’t ready till January or February.
 Original seedstock came from Seed Savers Exchange.
 110 seeds/oz.
 Grown by Twin Oaks Seed Farm.

 Questions 2 Total